tdaff/automation/quickstart.rst

 Uncharged guest
 ---------------

-The single site methane model does not have any charged sites, so the charge calculation can be skipped altogether (any dft optimisation is also skipped).
+Somtimes it is more convenient to have the same settings for several jobs, in this case we can create a centralised jobfile.
+These need to be stored in your home directory in a directory called `.faps`.
+This directory is also used for other settings and should be used to store descriptive fap files for all your job types.
+In this example, the single site methane model does not have any charged sites, so the charge calculation can be skipped altogether (any dft optimisation is also skipped).
 Charges are automatically initialsed to 0.

 .. code-block:: ini

+   # ~/.faps/methane.fap
+   # Skip the dft and charges as we don't need
-   # structure.fap
+   # them for methane.
    no_dft = true
    no_charges = true
    guests = CH4-TraPPE

+To make use of our new jobfile, we run the command:

+  :command:`faps -j methane MIL-47`

 --------------